Saving for a car

 Borrowing for a car

-If you’re buying a car that isn’t more than five years, old you may be able to take out a Secured Car Loan.
-By using your car as a type of security, you can borrow the funds you need at a lower interest rate than an unsecured loan.
+If you’re buying a car that isn’t more than five years old you may be able to take out a Secured Personal Loan.
+By using your car as a type of security, you can typically borrow the funds you need at a lower interest rate than an unsecured loan.
 You can even get pre-approval for this type of loan, giving you up to 30 days to find the right car within an approved loan amount.

 The more you can save before taking out a personal loan the less you’ll have to repay, so it’s a good idea to still put some money away beforehand if possible.

 A novated lease is a way you can finance a new or used car and make your repayments from your pre-tax salary with approval from your employer.
 It can also bundle your vehicle’s expenses into one simple payment.
 Novated leasing is a form of ‘salary sacrificing’, which effectively reduces your taxable income.

 Car dealers often offer finance as a means to buying a car.
 If you’re considering this option, there are a few things you should ask the dealer: